kubernetes/community/contributors/design-proposals/raw-block-pv.md

   In addition, in-tree provisioners should be able to gracefully ignore volumeMode API objects for plugins that haven't been updated to accept this value.
 Acceptable values for volumeMode are 'Block' and 'Filesystem'.
 Where 'Filesystem' is the default value today and not required to be set in the PV/PVC.

+  It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
+Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
+This design lends itself to future support of dynamic provisioning by also letting the request initiate from the PVC defining the role for the PV.
+It also allows flexibility in the implementation and storage plugins to determine their support of this feature.

 # Proposed API Changes